Best OBD-II Scanners: Work Like a Real Detective

 Motopower’s scanner is an excellent choice for those who need a basic tool to read codes and don't want to spend a fortune.
 This device simply hooks up to the OBD port and provides the user with engine codes that cause the vehicle's check engine light to appear.
 It's also very easy to set up and use, and a large backlit display reduces eyestrain and can provide live data for a real-time reading on the run condition.

-This device will not read ABS or transmission codes and is overall pretty limited in the number of functions it has to offer.
+This device will not read ABS or transmission codes, as it’s pretty limited in functions.
 Also, its operational speed is rather slow, which does cause some frustration.

 Pros